barthofu/tscord/.github/CONTRIBUTING.md

 1. Make the required updates to the code.

-2. Re-run the discoord.ts test suites to ensure tests are still passing.

-3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):
+2. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):

    ```shell
    git commit --all --fixup HEAD
    git push
    ```

-   For more info on working with fixup commits see [here](docs/FIXUP_COMMITS.md).

 That's it!
 Thank you for your contribution!